The Snake's Pass: Plot summary

 The novel's protagonist, Arthur Severn, is traveling to the country of Clare to visit friends.
-He has the desire to improve his Irish knowledge, so he makes a detour to West Ireland.
+He wants to improve his knowledge of Irish, so he makes a detour to the west of Ireland.
 While riding along with the driver, Andy, a severe storm begins.
 Andy suggests the two men stop traveling for the night and stay in the small town of Carnacliff.
 Andy takes them to a local bar where a man named Jerry Scanlan tells the legendary story of Shleenanaher.

-The story begins with Saint Patrick who drove all the snakes out of Ireland.
-However, the King of Snakes would remain in the lake residing in Shleenanaher, and he would only leave if he did not have his crown; thus he hid his crown in the mountains of the hills.
-The King then tells Saint Patrick that he will come in another form so that he will be able to watch his crown closely.
+The story begins with Saint Patrick, who drove all the snakes out of Ireland.
+However, the King of Snakes would remain in the lake in Shleenanaher, and he would only leave if he did not have his crown; thus, he hid it in the mountains.
+The King then tells Saint Patrick that he will come in another form so that he can watch his crown closely.
 The impending fog that occasionally sweeps over the town, along with a nearby swamp or bog, is said to be the form the King has decided to come back in to watch his crown.
 After Jerry finishes his story, an old, drunk man named Mr. Moynahan speaks up about the hidden treasure that is somewhere in the hills.
 Arthur learns that Moynahan's father was present in the altercation of the Frenchmen hiding the treasure.

-The townspeople in the bar begin to tell Arthur of the evil villain of the town, Black Murdock.
-They describe him as being helpful when one is in need of money, but will curse them for the rest of their lives if they are not able to pay him back.
+The townspeople in the bar begin to tell Arthur about the town's evil villain, Black Murdock.
+They describe him as helpful when one is in need of money, but will curse them for the rest of their lives if they are unable to repay him.
 As the story is coming to a close, Murdock comes into the bar and asks for Phelim Joyce.
 Murdock announces to the bar that he has decided to keep Joyce's land because Joyce was late in repaying money he had loaned Joyce for his son's schooling.
-Joyce rushes into the bar begging Murdock to let him pay.
-Joyce tells Murdock he has the money, but was delayed because he fell into a hole on his way to the bar and injured his arm.
-Murdock refuses and tells Joyce that he will now own his land and Joyce will now own the land Murdock used to own.
+Joyce rushes into the bar, begging Murdock to let him pay.
+Joyce tells Murdock he has the money, but it was delayed because he fell into a hole on his way to the bar and injured his arm.
+Murdock refuses and tells Joyce that he will now own his land, and Joyce will now own the land Murdock used to own.